MSantiago03/codepath_prework/README.md

     Cheaper alternative to adobe software with lots of good tools Cool tools to alter images and colors - useful for physical art

+IDEA:
+ An idea I have for my app is for hybrid athletes.
+I myself consider mnyself as someone who likes to run and lift.
+I like the idea of being able to track both sessions on the same platform.
+I have taken a lot of inspiration from two apps I have mentioned above.
+Something I'd like to do is make use of APIs for gps tracking and maybe AI (the AI is something
+ I would like to figure out later.
+One of my biggest motivations for this platoform is getting over the paywall that exits on the previously mentioned apps while also centralizing important inforamtion for athletes.
+I have other other ideas that I would also like to implememnt in order to allow schools and teams to use the app.

 ## Notes